mbeasley/drum-sequencer/README.md

 - Specs!

 ## Demo
 What better than to demonstrate the functionality of an audio-based coding challenge than a silent movie?
-Alternatively, try it out [here]().
+Alternatively, try it out locally by running `python -m SimpleHTTPServer 8000` and then visiting [localhost:8000](http://localhost:8000).

 ![A very neat gif](example.gif)